Muz32/VBA-Challenge-updated-/README.md

 In addition, the script has the added formatting functionality to highlight positive changes in green and negative changes in red for calculations (1) and (2) listed above.
 The VBA script further calculates and projects output for the greatest Increase/Decrease in percent change in price as well the greatest total value of stock for each ticker at the end of the year.

-In the repository, I have uploaded the VBA script file (the .bas file) as well as screenshots of the results I achieved for the 3 different years for atleast the first 27 rows of data.
+In this repository, I have uploaded the VBA script file (the .bas file) as well as screenshots of the results I achieved for the 3 different years for atleast the first 27 rows of data.
 The .bas file can be imported in the raw data spreadsheet to excute the code.